mautic/user-documentation/docs/campaigns/campaign_builder.rst

 #.
 Select where your Campaign pulls the Contacts from:

-   -  **Contact Segments**: choose this option if you want to send your Campaign to a specific group of your Contacts that share certain attributes, for example, 'Located in the USA' or 'Visited Product A' and are in an existing Segment based on this criteria.
+   -  **Contact Segments**: choose this option if you want to send your Campaign to a specific group of your Contacts that share certain attributes, for example, 'Located in the United States' or 'Visited Product A' and are in an existing Segment based on this criteria.

    Note that the Segment selection shows public Segments only.
 If you create a Segment marked as private, that Segment won't be available for use in Campaigns.